 Books of interest: Available from the Scottish Crannog Centre

 The Carpow Logboat: A Bronze Age Vessel Brought to Life The story of the woodworking project in 2010 (see below) to create a Bronze-Age style logboat.
 Published by the Perth and Kinross Heritage Trust, this popular account costs £5 and is available now from the Scottish Crannog Centre.

 Carpow in Context: A Late Bronze Age Logboat from the Tay Detailed monograph of the discovery, raising, and preservation of the Carpow logboat published by the Society of Antiquaries of Scotland.
 Featuring contributions from a range of specialists, this excellent hardback is now available at the Scottish Crannog Centre for £30.

 Crannogs of Perthshire by Dr Nicholas Dixon.
 This booklet provides an introduction to crannogs and covers recent underwater archaeological exploration and historical background for several of the more than 40 crannogs in Perthshire.
 2009.
 Published by the Perth and Kinross Heritage Trust.
 Available from the Scottish Crannog Centre and local outlets.
 Paperback.
 Price £3.
 Contact: firstname.lastname@example.org.

-Also available, The Crannogs of Scotland: an Underwater Archaeology by Dr Nicholas Dixon, the leading authority on ancient Scottish loch-dwellings.
+SORRY, OUT OF PRINT: The Crannogs of Scotland: an Underwater Archaeology by Dr Nicholas Dixon, the leading authority on ancient Scottish loch-dwellings.
 Read about the discovery and history of these enigmatic ancient settlements, why they survive, the well-preserved archaeological remains, and the techniques of underwater archaeology.
 2004.
-Tempus Publishing Ltd. Available from the Scottish Crannog Centre and all good bookstores.
-Paperback.
-Price £17.99.
+Tempus Publishing Ltd.